ollihoo/socialServices/README.md

 Do not forget to check, if your env vars are set correctly.

 ### Database installation
-I use postgres i a docker container.
+I use postgres in a docker container.
 First step:

     cp env.template .env